PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 ### Differences
 * Similar to  H2+R2 except
-* This versions the standard CPLD 5M40ZE64CN5 was  replaced with EPM240T100C5N ( due to cost and supply issues by supplier "OpenSourceSDR Lab") which has caused some issues ( they issues their work around fixes in a version 1.4.3)  and resolved in version 1.5.x due to a lot of hard work.
+* This versions the standard CPLD 5M40ZE64CN5 was  replaced with EPM240T100C5N ( due to cost and supply issues by supplier "OpenSourceSDR Lab") which has caused some issues ( they issued their work around fixes in a version 1.4.3)  and resolved in version 1.5.x due to a lot of hard work.

 ## H2+R4